 That gives states less time to draw maps, get feedback, resolve the ensuing lawsuits and enact their new plans in time for elections.

-In Ohio, for example, two deadlines for the state’s brand-new process will already have passed by […]
+In Ohio, for example, two deadlines for the state’s brand-new process will already have passed by the […]

 Stephan: Racist fascism is a growing problem in the United States, and one of the most alarming manifestations of this ideological cancer is the invasion of these people into the military.
 Here is a good story in a publication oriented towards the armed forces that describes what is going on.
 This is very scary stuff.